 They have a lot of information on the property, so be sure to take advantage of that resource.

-Even if the property isn’t quite what you’re looking for, Andrew points out that the agent can still help you.
+Even if the property isn’t quite what you’re looking for, Phil points out that the agent can still help you.

 “They’ll be able to suggest other properties that might suit your needs.
 They might also have information on properties that are for sale, but haven’t been placed on the market yet, giving you an opportunity to make an early offer.”